ArnaudBuchholz/reserve/README.md

 * Supports [all HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)
 * Accepts only Numbers
-* Used when an internal redirection to a Number occurs
+* Also used when an internal redirection to a Number occurs
-* Capturing groups are ignored
+* Capturing groups can be used in the headers' values
 * End the response with the given status and, if defined, with a textual message :

 | status | message |